jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Hive/Hive_Setup.md

     exit
     ~~~

-    3. configure PostgreSQL to allow remote connections from the other nodes:
+    3. configure PostgreSQL to allow remote connections from the other nodes (in rpi0):
     ~~~bash
     sudo nano /etc/postgresql/15/main/postgresql.conf
     ~~~